 Bucket Fill Tool¶

 The Bucket Fill Tool provides a quick way of filling empty areas or areas covered with the same tiles.
 The currently active tile stamp will be repeated in the filled area.
-It can also be used in combination with the Random Mode.
+It can also be used in combination with the Random Mode, or Wang Fill Mode.

-its contents.
-This is useful for filling custom areas that have been selected
+regardless of its contents.
+This is useful for filling custom areas that

 A simple eraser tool.
 Left click erases single tiles and right click can be used to quickly erase rectangular areas.